kwaldenphd/python-workflows/README.md

 - Functions in this sample program include `print()` and `input()`
 - You can always `Step Out` if you accidently step into a function

-<blockquote>Q4: What type of error does this program return (syntax, runtime, semantic) and why?
+<blockquote>Q3: What type of error does this program return (syntax, runtime, semantic) and why?
 How would we go about modifying the program to address this error?</blockquote>

+<blockquote>Q4: How is Spyder different than previous IDEs?
+What do you see as strengths/advantages?
+What do you see as possible challenges?</blockquote>

 #### Other debugging approaches